 Article by Clive Miller

-If you need to accelerate sales performance improvement or develop sales skills, we can help.
+If you are looking for self development strategies to accelerate sales performance or develop sales skills, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to discuss your needs or talk through some options.
-Alternatively Send email to email@example.com for a prompt reply or use the contact form here.
+Alternatively Send email to firstname.lastname@example.org for a prompt reply or use the contact form here.